There is nothing as fine as a piece of roast pork belly with crispy crackling paired with a roasting pan gravy it is comfort food heaven!

-- 200 ml Chicken Stock
+- 250 ml Chicken Stock

-- 25 g Butter
+- 50 g Butter

 - Salt and Pepper

-- Preheat your oven to 220°C.
+- Preheat your oven to 220°C or 450°F.

 - Place in the oven for 30 minutes or until the skin begins to blister, you may need to turn the pork occasionally if your oven has hot spots.